 Residential Life in Ashland, Oregon

-The international dormitory is located in Ashland, Oregon on the campus of Southern Oregon University (SOU), approximately 15 minutes south of Medford.
+Our boarding dormitory is located at 1250 Siskiyou Boulevard in Ashland, Oregon on the campus of Southern Oregon University (SOU), approximately 15 minutes south of Medford.

 The dormitory is a fully supervised facility with a wide array of activities and services including a cafeteria, in-room broadband internet access, recreational opportunities, student lounges and library access all within steps of the dormitory.

 Bus transportation to and from St. Mary's School is provided each morning and afternoon.
-Thre is an additonal bus for athletes who have team practices and games.
+There is an additional bus for athletes who have team practices and games.

 Ashland is also the home of the world famous Oregon Shakespeare Festival which has professional performances nine months out of the year.